 Where will officers be allowed to record?Officers will record their official duties in public areas and areas held for public use (i.e. a business open to the public).
 If an officer is in an area with an expectation of privacy (a residence), they will ask for consent to record absent of certain circumstances (i.e. they are about to make an arrest or they believe a crime was committed).

 How will I know if I am being recorded?

 Once the body-worn cameras are deployed in the field (following public notification) and you are in a public place or place held for public use, you should assume you are being recorded.
 If you are in an area with an expectation of privacy (your home), officers will notify you of the recording as soon as it is safe to do so.

 What if I don't want to be recorded?Officers are required to record all interactions with citizens while they are performing their duties if they are in a public place or place held for public use.
 If an officer asks you for consent to record in a private residence you may ask the officer(s) to stop recording if you have authority over the private area.

 Can I review a recording I am in?Body-worn camera footage is currently subject to Wisconsin Public Records Laws.
 A request to receive a copy of the footage can be submitted as with any other police record.
 Citizens will not be able/allowed to view footage at the scene of an incident.

 How long will recordings be retained?

-Video recordings that do not have evidentiary value will be retained for 180 days.
+Video recordings that do not have evidentiary value will be retained for a minimum of 180 days.